evilsocket/webmon/README.md

-A simple bot that will monitor Twitter ToS page for changes and tweet when there's one.
+A simple bot that will monitor any web page for changes and post a status update on a Mastodon instance when changes are detected.

 To run it, install the requirements: